Cascais-Portugal.com

 The interactive map below shows the location of these beaches.
 The beaches close to Cascais are displayed in green, the beaches of the Portuguese Riviera are in yellow, and the Serra de Sintra coastline beaches are in blue.
 Note: Zoom out to see all of the markers.

-Advice: The weather in Cascais is warm enough for spending time on the beaches from May until the end of September.
-The beaches are at their busiest during the peak season of July and August.
+Insight: The weather in Cascais is reliably warm enough for the beaches from May until the end of September.
+There may be spells of fine weather in April and even March, but it is not guaranteed.

 The remainder of this article will detail the best beaches of Cascais and the surrounding region.

-All of the beaches detailed in the following section are within walking distance of Cascais town centre and are connected by the Paredão de Cascais beachfront promenade.
+All of the beaches detailed in this section are within walking distance of Cascais town centre and are connected by the Paredão de Cascais beachfront promenade.
 If you are on holiday in Cascais, these will likely be the beaches that you spend the majority of your time on.
-As they are so close to Cascais and Estoril, they tend to get very busy during the peak season.
+However, as they are so close to Cascais and Estoril, they do get very busy during the peak season.

 The largest stretch of sand in Cascais is divided into two beaches - the Praia da Conceição and Praia da Duquesa.
 These beautiful beaches offer golden sands, calm sea waters and an abundance of beach activities (including sea inflatables, beach bars and boat rides).